Woman Reportedly Rushed To The Hospital After Crying Hysterically While Watching ‘Avengers: Endgame’

 — UPROXX (@UPROXX) April 27, 2019

-There appears to be no independent verification that the story is true, and it seems to match some previous embellished or outright false stories from international news outlets, but there are certainly a number of people who shared the same sentiment after watching Avengers: Endgame.
-Without revealing any spoilers, there were a number of people who took to social media to share how emotional they became at watching the end of the Thanos saga that was more than a decade in the making.
+There appears to be no independent verification that the story is true, and it seems to match some previous embellished — or outright false — stories from international news outlets.
+However, there are certainly a number of people who shared the same sad sentiments after watching Avengers: Endgame.
+Without revealing any spoilers, there were a number of people who took to social media to share how emotional they became at watching the end of the Thanos saga — one that was more than a decade in the making.

 Fact about 'Avengers: Endgame': when you see your favourite characters cry, you cry